-Washington (June 13, 2024) - Senators Edward J. Markey (D-Mass.), chair of the Health, Education, Labor and Pensions (HELP) Subcommittee on Primary Health and Retirement Security, today led his colleagues, HELP Committee Chair Senator Bernie Sanders (I-Vt.), Senator Sherrod Brown (D-Ohio), Senator John Fetterman (D-Pa.), and Representatives Jim McGovern (MA-02), Seth Moulton (MA-06), Ayanna Pressley (MA-07), and Stephen Lynch (MA-08), in writing to United States Department of Labor (DOL) Acting Secretary Julie Su requesting that DOL support Steward workers and retirees as Steward Health Care proceeds through bankruptcy proceedings.
+Washington (June 13, 2024) - Senator Edward J. Markey (D-Mass.), chair of the Health, Education, Labor and Pensions (HELP) Subcommittee on Primary Health and Retirement Security, today led his colleagues, HELP Committee Chair Senator Bernie Sanders (I-Vt.), Senator Sherrod Brown (D-Ohio), Senator John Fetterman (D-Pa.), and Representatives Jim McGovern (MA-02), Seth Moulton (MA-06), Ayanna Pressley (MA-07), and Stephen Lynch (MA-08), in writing to United States Department of Labor (DOL) Acting Secretary Julie Su requesting that DOL support Steward workers and retirees as Steward Health Care proceeds through bankruptcy proceedings.
 Steward Health Care filed for Chapter 11 bankruptcy on May 6, 2024.

 Steward, a for-profit health system headquartered in Dallas, Texas, was founded in Massachusetts in 2010 when Steward, backed by private-equity company Cerberus Capital Management, purchased several non-profit, community hospitals in the state.
 Steward now operates 400 facility locations and 3,600 staffed beds and employs nearly 30,000 people, in Arizona, Arkansas, Florida, Louisiana, Massachusetts, Ohio, Pennsylvania and Texas.
 10,000 of these employees are based in Massachusetts.